 There’s something powerful about training in the open air—your stance anchored in the earth, lungs drawing in crisp mountain air, and the vast Arizona sky stretching above you.
 Flagstaff, perched at about 7,000 feet elevation, offers martial artists a stunning outdoor dojo, from forest clearings to mountain trails.
 But with that beauty comes a challenge many underestimate: the high-altitude sun.

-If you’re planning to train outdoors in Flagstaff—or any similar high-elevation environment—you need to think beyond your technique.
+If you’re doing martial arts in Flagstaff, you need to think beyond your technique.
 At this altitude, the sun isn’t just a warm-up act.
 It’s a force that demands respect.
 Let’s walk through why the high-altitude sun is risky, and how you, as a martial artist, can train smart, stay healthy, and keep your edge.

 Why the Sun Hits Harder at High Altitudes

 At 7,000 feet above sea level, you’re closer to the sun and exposed to significantly more ultraviolet (UV) radiation.
-According to the World Health Organization (WHO), UV levels increase by approximately 10–12% for every 1,000 meters (about 3,280 feet) of elevation gain [1].
-That means Flagstaff, sitting over 2,100 meters above sea level, can receive 25–30% more UV radiation than sea-level cities.
+According to the World Health Organization, UV levels increase by approximately 10–12% for every 1,000 meters of elevation gain.
+That means Flagstaff martial arts practitioners can receive 25–30% more UV radiation than those training at sea level.

 UV exposure increases your risk for: